When the Moon Comes over the Mountain: In popular culture

+This song featured briefly, sung by Groucho Marx during the breakfast scene in the 1935 film A Night at the Opera when Groucho receives a visit from Police Sergeant Henderson.
+In typical Groucho humour Groucho sings the words "When the moon comes over the mountain - and the mountain comes over the moon" just as Henderson enters the room!

 In the Three Stooges film short "Dizzy Doctors" from 1937 Moe Howard gets on a PA system and says "Hello everybody, we just brought the moon over the mountain." in reference to this song.